Napharcos/Gameloop-CODM-Keymap-Source/README.md

 >
 > ![Image 6](GuideAssets/Image%206.jpg)

-Now open two file explorer and in the first navigate to the downloaded file.
+Now open two file manager and in the first navigate to the downloaded file.

 ![Image 8](GuideAssets/Image%208.jpg)